tpoisot/ScientificComputingForTheRestOfUs/_lessons/01_flow_of_execution.md

-The output is `(5,)` - this is the computer way of telling us that this array has 5 positions in its first *dimension* (columns), and no positions in its second dimension: this is a column with five rows.
-We can also access any *position* we like; this is aking to asking "computer, give me the content of the 1st compartment":
+The output is `(5,)` - this is the computer way of telling us that this array has 5 positions in its first *dimension*, and no positions in its second
+dimension: this is a column with five rows.
+We can also access any *position* we like; this is akin to asking "computer, give me the content of the 1st compartment":

 ````julia
 random_numbers[1]